LilyYC/Intro-to-Neural-Network/README.md

   - skip-grams (another distributed representation).

 Optimization
-  - How to use the gradients computed by backprop.
+  - How to use the gradients computed by backprop
   - Features of optimization landscapes: local optima, saddle points, plateaux, ravines.
   - Stochastic gradient descent and momentum.